boldflight/BibleConverter/test_EPUB/output/jer.md

 They will work until they are exhausted, but will get nothing from it.
 They will be disappointed in their harvests because the Lord will take them away in his fierce anger.
-[14] “I, the Lord, also have something to say concerning the wicked nations who surround my land and have attacked and plundered the land that I gave to my people as a permanent possession.
+[14] “I, the **Lord**, also have something to say concerning the wicked nations who surround my land and have attacked and plundered the land that I gave to my people as a permanent possession.
 I say: ‘I will uproot the people of those nations from their land and I will free the people of Judah who have been taken there.
 [15] But after I have uprooted the people of those nations, I will relent and have pity on them.
 I will restore the people of each of those nations to their own lands and to their own country.
 [16] But they must make sure to learn to follow the religious practices of my people.
 Once they taught my people to swear their oaths using the name of the god Baal.
-But then, they must swear oaths using my name, saying, “As surely as the Lord lives, I swear.”
+But then, they must swear oaths using my name, saying, “As surely as the **Lord** lives, I swear.”
 If they do these things, then they will be included among the people I call my own.
-[17] But I will completely uproot and destroy any of those nations that will not pay heed,’” says the Lord.
+[17] But I will completely uproot and destroy any of those nations that will not pay heed,’” says the **Lord**.

 ## Chapter 13

 ### An Object Lesson from Ruined Linen Shorts

-[1] The Lord said to me, “Go and buy some linen shorts and put them on.
+[1] The **Lord** said to me, “Go and buy some linen shorts and put them on.
 Do not put them in water.”
-[2] So I bought the shorts in keeping with the Lord’s instructions and put them on.
+[2] So I bought the shorts in keeping with the **Lord’**s instructions and put them on.
-[3] Then the Lord’s message came to me again,
+[3] Then the **Lord’**s message came to me again,
 [4] “Take the shorts that you bought and are wearing and go at once to Perath.
 Bury the shorts there in a crack in the rocks.”
-[5] So I went and buried them at Perath as the Lord had ordered me to do.
+[5] So I went and buried them at Perath as the **Lord** had ordered me to do.
-[6] Many days later the Lord said to me, “Go at once to Perath and get the shorts I ordered you to bury there.”
+[6] Many days later the **Lord** said to me, “Go at once to Perath and get the shorts I ordered you to bury there.”
 [7] So I went to Perath and dug up the shorts from the place where I had buried them.
 I found that they were ruined; they were good for nothing.
-[8] Then the Lord’s message came to me,
+[8] Then the **Lord’**s message came to me,
-[9] “I, the Lord, say: ‘This shows how I will ruin the highly exalted position in which Judah and Jerusalem take pride.
+[9] “I, the **Lord**, say: ‘This shows how I will ruin the highly exalted position in which Judah and Jerusalem take pride.
 [10] These wicked people refuse to obey what I have said.
 They follow the stubborn inclinations of their own hearts and pay allegiance to other gods by worshiping and serving them.
 So they will become just like these linen shorts that are good for nothing.
 [11] For,’ I say, ‘just as shorts cling tightly to a person’s body, so I bound the whole nation of Israel and the whole nation of Judah tightly to me.’
 I intended for them to be my special people and to bring me fame, honor, and praise.
 But they would not obey me.
-[12] “So tell them, ‘The Lord, the God of Israel, says: “Every wine jar is made to be filled with wine.”’
+[12] “So tell them, ‘The **Lord**, the God of Israel, says: “Every wine jar is made to be filled with wine.”’
 And they will probably say to you, ‘Do you not think we know that every wine jar is supposed to be filled with wine?’
-[13] Then tell them, ‘The Lord says: “I will soon fill all the people who live in this land with stupor.
+[13] Then tell them, ‘The **Lord** says: “I will soon fill all the people who live in this land with stupor.
 I will also fill the kings from David’s dynasty, the priests, the prophets, and the citizens of Jerusalem with stupor.
 [14] And I will smash them like wine bottles against one another, children and parents alike.
 I will not show any pity, mercy, or compassion.
-Nothing will keep me from destroying them,’ says the Lord.”
+Nothing will keep me from destroying them,’ says the **Lord**.”
 [15] Then I said to the people of Judah:
 “Listen and pay attention!
 Do not be arrogant!
 For the Lord has spoken.